This article was last updated on March 8, 2021.

-- Period consistency is more important than period length.
-Having a longer cycle isn't necessarily an issue — but when your period starts fluctuating and changing, it's time to see a doc.
+- The duration and frequency of your menstrual bleeding is suddenly different than what’s normal for you.
+Period consistency is more important than period length.
+Having a longer monthly cycle isn't necessarily an issue — but when your period starts fluctuating and changing, it's time to seek medical advice.

-- Hormonal imbalances, as well as conditions like endometriosis, hypo- or hyperthyroid, PCOS, and uterine fibroids, can cause cycle irregularities.
+- You're experiencing an underlying medical issue or lifestyle trigger.
+Hormonal imbalances, as well as conditions like endometriosis, hypo- or hyperthyroid, PCOS, and uterine fibroids, can cause cycle irregularities and abnormal uterine bleeding.
 Things like going off birth control and stress can also disrupt your cycle.

 - If you've gone 90 days without a period, it’s time to schedule an appointment.

 Bottom line?
 Menstrual cycle abnormalities can be a sign of common underlying medical conditions, so it's important to keep tabs on your period health and seek medical advice if anything seems off.
 It’s always a good idea to start or continue the conversation about your period with your doctor.
 After reading this article, you’ll have some essential context to help you navigate that conversation.

 “Know thyself” — why keeping tabs on your period matters for everyone